fab1opinto/edie-homepage/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

-- my demo is hosted on netlify platform "link"
+- my demo is hosted on netlify platform: https://home-edie.netlify.app/
 - my experience was good because i practiced css flex box
 - Improved on how to use parent property in html, flexbox css and semantic html
 - My wisdom is always to evolve in the knowledge I already have